piyush-143/flashcard_app/README.md

 5. Swipe through the list of flashcards to view them.
 6. Tap and hold a flashcard to see options for editing or deleting.

-## Technologies Used

-* **Flutter:** Google's UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
-* **sqflite:** A Flutter plugin for SQLite, providing local database storage.
-* **provider:** A popular Flutter package for simple and testable state management.

 ## Contributing